Hosamov/best_gregson_app/README.md

 ## Dev Notes:
 - This web app uses MongoDB operations to fetch and update votes for individual siblings within the database
 - Routes:
-  - '/' - GET (200 status code, returns a list of all Gregson siblings)
+  - '/' - GET  returns a list of all Gregson siblings, renders home template
-  - '/' - POST (201 status code, submits form/button data to the database based on user voted for)
+  - '/' - POST  submits form/button data to the database based on user voted for, redirects to '/' route
 - Siblings Schema:
   - name (String)
   - voteCount (Number)